-When adding Master Background shutters, it is advised to overlay the entire Catalog on the MSA shutter view to confirm that there are indeed no other sources within the open shutters that may contaminate the master background spectrum.
+When adding Master Background shutters, it is advised to overlay the entire Catalog on the MSA shutter view (as shown in Figure 5) to confirm that there are indeed no other sources within the open shutters that may contaminate the master background spectrum.

 Export and import of MSA configurations